Top PhD Programs in Alaska: Campus & Online

 Fisheries

-Alaska is one of the most popular states for recreational and commercial fishing.
-To help ensure these practices are sustainable and profitable, the University of Alaska offers a PhD in Fisheries.
-Applicants should have already completed a master’s in fisheries, and work experience in the field is preferred.
-The programs are often highly independent and involve designing hands-on experiments and observing fishing practices.
+Alaska is one of the most popular states for recreational and commercial fishing, and the University of Alaska offers a PhD in Fisheries to support sustainable and profitable practices.

 Quality Examples of On-Campus Programs